Perun/excerpt-before-post/README.md

-# excerpt-before-post
+# Excerpt before the post

-Custom Excerpt befor the Post in the single view of the blog post
+If there is a manual excerpt of the article, it should be output before the actual content.